Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Relationship to the Empirical NTK

 From which we can define the Jacobian matrix as:

-The empirical neural tangent kernel is the block-matrix whose (k,j)-th block, where both $k,j = \{1,2,\ldots,C\}$, is the linear kernel formed between the Jacobians of the (k,j)-th logits.
+The $\eNTK$ is the block-matrix whose (k,j)-th block, where both $k,j = \{1,2,\ldots,C\}$, is the linear kernel formed between the Jacobians of the (k,j)-th logits:

 The $\textrm{NTK}$ is therefore a matrix $\in \mathbb{R}^{CN \times CN}$.
-The relationship between the unnormalized $\ntk$ and the NTK is simply:
+The relationship between the unnormalized $\ntk$ and the NTK is simply

-We chose to study the $\ntk$ instead of the NTK for a couple of reasons: first, the \textrm{NTK} has an increased memory footprint over the $\ntk$ by a factor of $C^2$.
-Second, while its possible to have leveraged the individual $\textrm{NTK}_{j,k}$ blocks to create surrogate models, its simpler to collapse each block into a single kernel.
-Additional follow on work could attempt to use the entire $\textrm{NTK}$ to form the surrogate models.
-We were additionally motivated by the approach taken in \citet{NTKsumdiagonalNAS}, and we refer the reader to \citet{pNTK} for a deeper discussion of the qualities of this approximation.
+We chose to study the $\ntk$ instead of the NTK for simplicity, computational efficiency, and reduced memory footprint.
+Follow on work could attempt to use the entire $\textrm{NTK}$ to form the surrogate models.
+We were additionally motivated by the approach taken in~\citet{NTKsumdiagonalNAS} and~\citet{NTKsumdiagonalNAS}, and we refer the reader to~\citet{pNTK} for a deeper discussion of the qualities of similar approximations.